msoneri/msoneri.github.io/content/index.md

 Welcome to my public second brain!
 This is where I mostly write about computer science topics.
 It’s organized as a Zettelkasten (or Digital Garden).
 You can explore different topics, see how they connect and maybe learn something new.

-There are multiple ways to navigate my second brain:
+There are multiple ways to navigate my Second Brain:

 - Use the search bar on the top right or press cmd+k (ctrl+k on Windows) or click on the Search button (top left) to search for any term.
 - Click on a note to explore its content.